-The Scum Of the Universe
+The Scum of the Universe

 “Humans are the glory and the scum of the universe,” concluded the French philosopher, Blaise Pascal, back in 1658.
 Little of mankind has changed!
 We love, we hate.
 We help, we hurt.
 We reach out a hand to those in need, we use their weakness to benefit ourselves.
 Man encompasses the extremes.
 Even the more revered people of society, like physicians, are not immune from this.
 Using the glory and prestige of their elite status as physicians, Dr. William Siefert and Dr. Timothy Ehn committed a multi-million dollar health fraud scheme using opioids as bait.